-Without a doubt, the most arbitrary and unpredictable complication to any new home construction is the weather.
+Without a doubt, the most arbitrary and unpredictable complication to any new home build is the weather.
 There’s no time of the year where your home isn’t susceptible to some form of elemental interruption, usually in the form of rain, powerful winds, or snow, though building during the winter isn’t advised unless you live somewhere with mild winters.

 There’s no way to influence the market if there’s a shortage of materials—it is a problem bigger than just its influence on the new residential construction industry.
-However, a professional, custom builder should be keyed into these types of trends, and order the correct amount necessary to reach home completion.
+However, a professional, custom builder should be keyed into these types of trends and order the correct amount necessary to reach home completion.
 Alternatively, if in the midst of a current shortage, the amount of time they give you for an estimated completion date should be provided with the extra waiting time taken into account.

 How to Avoid Construction Delays

 Most home purchases are made by parties that have already sold their home.
-This is conventional wisdom for anyone who isn’t of enormous financial security (i.e. paid off existing home, several months of emergency funds, no debt, etc.), because the pressure of being on a timeline to buy/build a house is generally less stressful than failing to sell the home and ending up with dual mortgages.
+This is conventional wisdom for anyone who isn’t of enormous financial security (i.e., paid off existing home, several months of emergency funds, no debt, etc.), because the pressure of being on a timeline to buy/build a house is generally less stressful than failing to sell the home and ending up with dual mortgages.

-Fortunately, if the schedule to sell your home and enter your new house don’t line up perfectly, there are some additional options.
+Fortunately, if the schedule to sell your home and enter your new house don’t line up perfectly, there are some additional options:

 Your first option is a rent-back agreement, in which the buyer of your home gives you permission to stay in your home for a predetermined period of time—usually two or three months—following the conclusion of the sale.
-Doing this earns you a little more time to find or build a new home, and reduces your immediate pressure to find temporary lodging.
+Doing this earns you a little more time to find or build a new home and reduces your immediate pressure to find temporary lodging.

 If the market is competitive enough, this doesn’t qualify as a big demand.
 Buyers in these markets are often flexible with sellers if it gives them the edge in their offer being accepted, so make this ask if it benefits you.

-Finding Temporary Lodging
+Find Temporary Lodging

-A Flexible Self Storage Solution
+Flexible Storage Solutions at Compass Self Storage